-The topics in the Dial-A-Law series provide only general information on legal issues within the province of Alberta.
-This service is provided by Calgary Legal Guidance funded in part by the Alberta Law Foundation.
-The purpose is to make you aware of your legal rights and responsibilities.
+The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
+The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

 The following is a list of terms you should know when filing a tax return in Alberta:

-In order to pay tax, you must file a tax return stating your income and the amount of tax you owe.
+- Filing a Tax Return: To pay tax, you must file a tax return stating your income and the amount of tax you owe.
 Tax returns are available at local tax offices and must be filed by April 30th each year.
 The returns are reviewed by Revenue Canada and a Notice of Assessment is sent to every taxpayer who has filed.

-In summary, the amount of money involved in personal income tax makes it very important to take advantage of and properly document all deductions and tax credits.
+In summary, the amount of money involved in personal income tax makes it important to take advantage of and properly document all deductions and tax credits.
 If you are unsure of the tax procedures for your situation, contact Revenue Canada for more information.
 If you do not agree with your tax assessment you may appeal.
-It is illegal to knowingly file an incorrect tax return and the tax department may reassess your returns from past years if it suspects fraud.
+It is illegal to knowingly file an incorrect tax return, and the tax department may reassess your returns from past years if it suspects fraud.